SafeMedia/safebox-server/README.md

 ```bash
 docker compose -f /home/git/safebox-server/docker-compose.yml up --build -d
 ```

-Should it not update you can do a hard reset:
+If it does not update you can do a hard reset.

+warning - only do so if you are only running safebox server.

+If you are running other services via docker, then you will need to manually kill the individual safebox processes.

 delete all docker images (warning)